Home >> Carr >> Maps >>

 Signed: Yes

 Notes: This map has no limitation.
-Carr has written next to the colophon: J.L.
+Carr has written next to the colophon, where he would usually write the limitation: J.L.
 Carr 1944, Bathhurst, The Gambia, West Africa.
 The only other difference from the first edition is a line of text at the very bottom, written by hand: "and to them this map is dedicated".
-These added inscriptions are printed.
+These hand-written inscriptions are printed.

 Photo of map